computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    play_round()
    play_round()

-Although this implementation works, it has repeated code, a sign of a poor design.
+Although this implementation works, it has repeated code, which is a sign of a poor design.
 We should abstract and separate the repeated work into a function.
 At times, this task will be easy because your implementation will have